endoflife-date/endoflife.date/products/exim.md

 > It offers a great deal of flexibility in the way mail can be routed.

 All versions of Exim previous to latest version [are obsolete](https://exim.org/).
-Maintainence releases are only published if necessary.
+Maintenance releases are only published if necessary.